Skip to main content

 “One of the biggest challenges for us is getting people to be aware of the threats that are in the forest as quickly as possible,” White says.
 “Hitachi has helped us understand that the sounds of the forest itself can begin to actually alert us to threats before the chainsaw itself even begins.
 If a person walks in with a gun, or if a truck drives in, the animals themselves change their behavior, creating sounds that are different from what is happening in the forest normally.
 In very subtle ways, the animals themselves express not just their own emotions, thoughts and feelings, but what's happening around them.
 It's important for us to use artificial intelligence to pick these things out.”

 The second solution was storage.
 Recordings from acoustic-monitoring stations are so vast that they’re not measured in minutes or hours — but in years.
-Hitachi devised a solution for managing and storing these terabytes of data with a composable cloud data lake that makes the data available for analysis feeds it to the AI algorithms.
+Hitachi devised a solution for managing and storing these terabytes of data with a composable cloud data lake that makes the data available for analysis and feeds it to the AI algorithms.
 This platform-agnostic resource helps Rainforest Connection get the most out of its data while minimizing concerns about networking overhead or security.
 The data lake is key to Rainforest Connection’s plans to scale up the algorithm for deployments in rainforests across the globe.
 Hitachi’s solution brings in additional workflows to enhance Rainforest Connection’s ability to predict illegal logging wherever it occurs.
-With Hitachi services and solutions, including Intelligent Data Operations, Cloud Data Lake Services, and Data Management and Analytics Services from Hitachi Vantara, the organization can optimize data storage and analysis for fast, actionable insights.
+With Hitachi services and solutions, including Intelligent Data Operations, Cloud Data Lake Services, Data Intelligence capabilities and Analytics Services from Hitachi Vantara, the organization can optimize data storage and analysis for fast, actionable insights.

 Hitachi’s third essential contribution brought Rainforest Connection to the cloud and provided hybrid cloud management.
 “Hitachi stepped in and actually gave us exactly the type of expertise we needed for building a professional cloud infrastructure — one that could be scaled, that people could rely upon for constant availability, and that allowed us to look forward to the next decade of development for understanding the acoustics and the sound of our planet,” White says.